 Region: Niederösterreich, Austria | ABV: 12% | Tasting Notes: Citrus, Lemongrass, White pepper

 Who says that delicious summer sippers need to break the bank?
-This zesty gruner veltliner from Loimer is produced from organic and biodynamically-farmed fruit in the heart of Austria’s Niederösterreich region.
-Flavors of green apple, citrus, lemongrass, and white pepper jump from the wine’s vibrant palate.
+This zesty grüner veltliner from Loimer is produced from organic and biodynamically-farmed fruit in the heart of Austria’s Niederösterreich region.
+Flavors of green apple, citrus, lemongrass, and white pepper boldly assert themselves on the wine’s vibrant palate.
 This wine is basically summer in a glass!

 Region: Burgundy, France | ABV: 13.5% | Tasting Notes: Green apple, Citrus, Flint